codemagic-ci-cd/codemagic-docs/content/getting-started/about-codemagic.md

 Flutter developers can also choose to set up their workflows using a graphical user interface called the “Workflow Editor”.

 ## Infrastructure
-Codemagic’s infrastructure is centered around the powerful Apple Silicon M1 (arm64) allowing for faster builds than the previous generation of macOS machines.
+Codemagic’s infrastructure is centered around the powerful Apple silicon M1 (arm64) allowing for faster builds than the previous generation of macOS machines.
 Mac Pro (Intel), Linux and Windows machines are also available for all customers.

 The following documentation pages show the hardware specifications for each instance type: